l0cut15/virtualzone4doom/README.md

 directory.
 You will also need approx. 15 MB of free disk space for optimal performance.

-If  you upgrading DOOM 1.2 to 1.666 do the upgrade before , not installing VZ4.
+If  you are upgrading DOOM 1.2 to 1.666 do the upgrade before , not installing VZ4.
 If you don't doom will be corrupted.

 Insert disk 1 into drive A or B and type INSTALL [SOURCE] [TARGET]